Marilyn in Red Goes to Hollywood

 - American Artist and former assistant of Andy Warhol

-- Free shipping within Germany.
+- Free shipping in EU

-Features and remarks
+Features and Remarks

 The over 1 metre high canvas is a tribute to the Hollywood icon Marilyn Monroe.
 In front of the world-famous letters on the hills near Los Angeles, the actress sits in a red dress next to her star from the Hollywood Walk of Fame.